 Apply for a balance transfer credit card with a 0 percent intro APR

 If you have a sizable credit card balance, you may want to consider a balance transfer to a 0 percent APR card.
-The best balance transfer credit cards offer an introductory period of at least 12 months during which you won’t be charged any interest, including residual interest.
+The best balance transfer credit cards offer an introductory period of 18 months or longer, during which you won’t be charged any interest.
 This can help prevent your existing debt from growing while you work to pay it down.

 Bankrate’s credit card payoff calculator helps you determine how much you’ll need to pay each month by taking into account your card’s balance, interest rate and how many months you want to take to pay it off.
 You can also use this tool to test out the payoff timeline of any 0 percent intro APR cards that interest you.